omosedebassey/Identifying-Key-Drivers-of-Supply-Chain-Disruptions/README.md

 | Quantity Ordered | ~0 | > 0.05 | Not significant |
 | Order Value | ~0 | > 0.05 | Not significant |

-**Finding:** Disruption risk is process-driven, not transaction-size driven.
+**Findings:** Disruption risk is process-driven, not transaction-size driven.

 ---